-The Annual Security Report and the disclosure of campus crime statistics is prepared and distributed through the cooperative efforts of the University Clery Compliance Officer and the Chief of the Department of Public Safety.
-Representatives from the Dean of Students Office, Athletics and Recreation Services, the Office of Global and Off-Campus Education, and the Offices of Admissions, Environmental Health and Safety, Facilities, General Counsel, Human Resources, the Provost, and outside law enforcement agencies also contribute to preparation of the ASR.
+The Annual Security Report and the disclosure of campus crime statistics is prepared and distributed through the cooperative efforts of the University Clery Compliance Committee and the Chief of the Department of Public Safety.
+Representatives from the Dean of Students Office, Athletics & Recreation Services, the Office of Global & Off-campus Education, and the Offices of Admissions, Environmental Health & Safety, Facilities, General Counsel, Human Resources and the Provost, and outside law enforcement agencies also contribute to preparation of the ASR.

-Annually, the Clery Compliance Coordinator and/or Chief of Police sends a written request to all Campus Security Authorities (CSAs) requesting information about all Clery Crimes that they are aware of and that occurred within Bucknell's Clery geography.
-The Chief of Police requests and collects reports of criminal activity reported to CSAs and to local law enforcement agencies to be included in the ASR.
+All Campus Security Authorities (CSAs) are required to complete the online CSA reporting form for any Clery Crime they become aware of that occurred within Bucknell's Geography.
+Training for CSAs on their roles and responsibilities is a shared venture through Human Resources and Public Safety.
+The Chief of Public Safety requests and collects reports of criminal activity reported to CSAs and to local law enforcement agencies to be included in the ASR.
 Bucknell crime statistics do include crimes reported by individuals on a confidential, voluntary basis.

-CSAs at Bucknell include officials of the University with significant responsibility for students or campus activities including, but not limited to:
+CSAs at Bucknell include officials of the University with significant responsibility for students or campus activities including but not limited to:

-- All members of the Department of Public Safety - Individuals with campus security responsibility who are not members of the Department of Public Safety or a campus security department.
+- All members of the Department of Public Safety. - Individuals with campus security responsibility who are not members of the Department of Public Safety or a campus security department.
 Examples include parking enforcement staff and event security staff. - Specifically designated individuals who are identified as a resource to receive reports of criminal conduct. - Officials with significant responsibility for student and campus activities.
-Examples include employees working in the offices of residence life, student conduct, Dean of Students, campus activities, athletics and recreation and team coaches.
+Examples include employees working in the offices of Residence Life, Student Conduct, Dean of Students, Campus Activities, Athletics & Recreation, and team coaches.